L'hymne

-"L'hymne" (meaning "hymn") is a French-language song by Canadian singer Celine Dion and Fred Pellerin, released on 19 August 2015 as a promotional single from the Quebec animated film, La guerre des tuques 3D (2015).
-The English-language solo version by Dion, "Hymn", was released as the lead single from the English-language version of the film, Snowtime!, on 5 February 2016.
+"L'hymne" (lit.
+'Hymn') is a French-language song recorded by Canadian singer Celine Dion and Quebecois artist Fred Pellerin.
+It was released on 19 August 2015 as a promotional single for the animated film La guerre des tuques 3D (2015).
+Dion also recorded an English-language solo version titled "Hymn", released on 5 February 2016 to promote the English-language adaptation of the film, Snowtime!.

 Background and release

-In August 2015, it was revealed that Dion and Pellerin had recorded "L'hymne" for the soundtrack to the animated film Snowtime!
-(La guerre des tuques 3D), a re-imagination of the 1984 film The Dog Who Stopped the War (La Guerre des tuques).
-The full soundtrack featuring French and English songs and the film score, arrived in stores in Canada on 30 October 2015.
-The soundtrack also includes Dion's solo English-language version titled "Hymn".
+In August 2015, it was announced that Dion and Pellerin had recorded "L'hymne" for the soundtrack to La guerre des tuques 3D, a modern reimagining of the 1984 film La guerre des tuques.
+The soundtrack, which includes French and English songs as well as the film score, was released in Canada on 30 October 2015.
+It also includes Dion's English-language solo version, "Hymn".

 Chart performance

-In late October 2015, "L'hymne" debuted on the Canadian Adult Contemporary chart.
-It peaked at number forty-two in late November and left the chart in December 2015, after six weeks on it.
+"L'hymne" entered the Canadian Adult Contemporary chart in late October 2015, peaking at number 42 in November and remaining on the chart for six weeks.

 Music video

-The music video for "L'hymne," directed by Scott Lochmus and Robert Yates, premiered on 14 September 2015 and features scenes from the film and also Dion and Pellerin recording the song.
+The music video for "L'hymne", directed by Scott Lochmus and Robert Yates, premiered on 14 September 2015.
+It includes scenes from the film intercut with of Dion and Pellerin recording the track.